-Choose a place where you can sit and observe for 15 to-20 minutes.
-Then write a focused description of the scene that will enable the reader to see what you see.
+Choose a place where you can sit and observe for 15-20 minutes.
+For this assignment, you will be asked to write two focused descriptions of this scene that will enable your reader to see what you see.
 You will actually have to write two descriptions of the same scene.
 One will be of the scene from a positive or favourable perspective; the other needs to convey a negative or unfavourable impression.

 Both descriptions must contain only factual details and must describe exactly the same scene from the same location at the same time.
-This means that you cannot just change the facts like making the weather
+This means that you cannot just change the facts like making the weather cloudy instead of sunny; your descriptive words need to do the work for you.